Family Questions Montgomery Police for Fatally Shooting 21-Year-old at McDonald's

 The family of a 21-year-old man who was shot and killed Friday by Montgomery County police outside a McDonald’s is questioning the department.

-21 year-old Ryan Leroux was shot and killed at a McDonald's in Gaithersburg.
-His father said the police fired 24 shots.
+Ryan Leroux was shot and killed at a McDonald's in Gaithersburg.
+His father said police fired 24 shots.

 Police say Leroux was in a car with a gun in the front seat.